MessageComposer Middleware

 The composition middleware executor registers the following middleware in order:

-• Adjusts mentioned users array based on the current text
+1.createTextComposerCompositionMiddleware'stream-io/message-composer-middleware/text-composition'composeAdds text and updates mentioned users based on the current text.

 Draft Composition Middleware Executor

-• Adjusts mentioned users array based on the current tex
+1.createDraftTextComposerCompositionMiddleware'stream-io/message-composer-middleware/draft-text-composition'composeAdds text and updates mentioned users based on the current text.

 Message Composition Customization